We’re with you from day one

 If your pediatrician suspects ASD, your child will need to be evaluated by a provider who specializes in autism.
 This can include clinical psychologists, psychiatrists, developmental pediatricians, or pediatric neurologists.

 We know how easy it is to feel overwhelmed.
-That’s why we partner with you to support you from day one.
+That’s why we’re here to partner with you and to support you from day one.
 We give you the tools and training you need to nurture your child’s potential.